gmirsky/terraform_azure_serverless_web_site/README.md

 > Note: *Static Website can only be created when the `account_kind` is set to `StorageV2`.*

-These types of resources are supported
+These types of terraform resources are utilized:

 * [Storage Account](https://www.terraform.io/docs/providers/azurerm/r/storage_account.html)
 * [Static Website](https://www.terraform.io/docs/providers/azurerm/r/storage_account.html#static_website)